Ponce/slackbuilds/games/commandergenius/commandergenius.rst

 AUTHORS
 =======

-commandergenius was written by Gerstrong <gerstrong@gmail.com>.
+commandergenius was written by Gerhard Stein <gerstrong@gmail.com>.

 This man page written for the SlackBuilds.org project by B. Watson, and is licensed under the WTFPL.